-I am a data science consultant working in strategy consulting at Port Jackson Partners in Sydney, Australia.
+I am a senior data science consultant working in strategy consulting at Port Jackson Partners in Sydney, Australia.

 I undertook my PhD in computational biology at the Australian National University where I developed image analysis software to track honeybee behaviour using machine learning.